Arghun-dev/The-Hard-Parts-of-Functional-JavaScript/README.md

 Nooooo, it's still not allowed out.
 And `printHello` is gonna sit there and wait, and instead what's going to run first? at `1001ms` => `console.log("Me First")`

 Now, at the `1002ms` => `printHello` is going to grabbed out of queue and put on to the callStack and going to executed.

+So, People can we try and ascertain, what was our rule for when a function in the `queue` that's being thrown out by using these facade functions, out into the web browser, `setTimeout` ain't doing anything in JavaScript, instead it's just grabbing that function, throw it out here (web browser features)

+### So when the functions inside queue will run? => after all the functions inside global execution context runned. you could have a million console.logs, your code inside the queue will run after a million console.logs :)))

+What is the rule, by which after it's been sitting, in the queue, and waiting to allowed out from queue into the Call Stack.